sudar/bulk-delete/readme.md

 7. The above screenshot shows the scheduled auto delete jobs will be displayed.
 Note that this feature is available only when you buy [pro addons](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons).

+8. The above screenshot shows how you can enable/disable different sections of the Plugin.

 ## Changelog ##

+### 2013-05-22 - v3.4 - (Dev time: 20 hours) ###
+* Incorporated Screen API to select/deselect different sections of the page
+* Load only sections that are selected by the user

 ### 2013-05-11 - v3.3 - (Dev time: 10 hours) ###
 * Enhanced the deletion of posts using custom taxonomies